uadmin/uadmin/docs/_build/html/_sources/api.rst.txt

 **uadmin.EmailSMTPServer**
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-EmailSMTPServer sets the name of the SMTP Server in an email.
+EmailSMTPServer assigns the name of the SMTP Server in an email.

 Format: